MuhXd/Cheats-Oppenheimer/README.md

 # Oppenheimer

-This is where she makes a mod.
+This is where i make bomb